April/24/2017 Filed in: Southern California

 March/20/2017 Filed in: Wild Wheels

 This historical vehicle was the actual fire truck used at Alcatraz, America's most feared prison.
-When the prison closed in 1963, the truck was a wreck.
+When the penitentiary closed in 1963, the truck was a wreck.
 It was hauled away, and ultimately restored to original condition by Nevada prison inmates, which seemed oddly appropriate.
 Now the Diamond T Fire Truck is back at Alcatraz Island, and has been viewed by millions of visitors.
 Photographed in 2011.

 March/10/2017 Filed in: Fantastic Flora